History of the Inn

 The landscaping went through a total transformation as well.
 Beautiful and secluded patios grace the grounds for outdoor dining and relaxation.
 Award winning gardens surround the home and lawn -- a favorite spot for outdoor weddings and receptions.
 The mature apple, peach, pear and plum trees supply a wonderful bounty of fresh fruits that add to the breakfast recipes.

-In the spring of 2012, one more change will take place on the property.
-The cottage will be renovated again providing a home for Southern Utah's first winery.
-The small production winery and tasting room will enrich guests' visit with tours explaining how fine wines are conveived, blended, aged and stored.
-Flights of wine will be available for tasting and purchase along with bottles of your favorites to be enjoyed at home.
+In the spring of 2012, one more change took place on the property.
+The cottage was renovated again providing a home for Southern Utah's first winery.
+The small production winery and tasting room enrich guests' visit with tours explaining how fine wines are conveived, blended, aged and stored.
+Flights of wine are available for tasting and purchase along with bottles of your favorites to be enjoyed at home.